kulsjoshi/TypingStatusEditText-library/README.md

 # Get Typing Status of EditText

 ###### This library let you know if user is typing anything in EditText.
 It is the simpletest way to get typing status which is basically used in Chat application.
+Please go through following file to find how easy it is to implement in your project.

 ### Key features